hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 Explanatory comments:

-* The example ExampleJetXML.jetxml file defines a class that inherits from the `k:Container` class.
+* The example Example.jetxml file defines a class that inherits from the `k:Container` class.
-* The instance variable `exampleProperty` declared within the `fx:Script` tag automatically alters the rendering status of the `ExampleJetXML` instance when the direct value of the `exampleProperty` property is updated by an assignment; that is, assignments to `exampleProperty` are implicitly followed by a `node.jetxmlStatus = "outdated";` assignment.
+* The instance variable `exampleProperty` declared within the `fx:Script` tag automatically alters the rendering status of the `Example` instance when the direct value of the `exampleProperty` property is updated by an assignment; that is, assignments to `exampleProperty` are implicitly followed by a `node.jetxmlStatus = "outdated";` assignment.
 * The `jetxmlStatus` property may be used to cause a new rendering of the node on a next frame iteration.
 * The `jetxmlStatus` property as defined by the `JetXML` interface is allowed to emit an event when assigned.